 The moving process

-Once you have exchanged contracts there are a number of tasks you will need to carry out prior to the moving date.
+Once you have exchanged contracts and a completion date has been agreed there are a number of tasks you will need to carry out prior to the moving date.

 If you are currently renting then check your tenancy agreement

-Make sure you know the notice period required to end your tenancy and make a note of your rental payment date and try to arrange the completion date to minimise your rental payments.
+Make sure you know the notice period required to end your tenancy and make a note of your rental payment date.
+Arranging the completion date to minimise your rental payments would be a good idea.
 Don't give notice on your tenancy agreement prior to arranging a completion date as you may end up homeless if things don't go according to plan.

 Arrange a removal company or van hire